Assessing multilingual learners

 Unlock your learners’ communication skills, develop their memory strategies and boost their self-confidence.

-Two other courses that Anne Margaret has contributed to are available for free:
+Two free online courses that Anne Margaret

 Dyslexia for Teachers of English as a Foreign Language 2